dmbarbour/wikilon/docs/ABCRT.md

 This doesn't quite give us arbitrary precision arithmetic.
 But we can represent numbers up to 75 million digits before we fail.

+*Note:* There may be some benefit from using an intermediate sized integer, e.g. one cell for ~56 bits of data.
+However, after experimenting with this idea, I don't feel the space savings are sufficient compared to the complexity to deal with another case.
+Further, I find it unlikely that the optimization will be significant: the use of big integers of any sort is expected to be rare.

 ### Deep Sums

         tag word: includes an LRLRLLLR string (2 bits each, depth 1..12)